What To Watch On Disney+

 15) Scrubs

 Set in the fictitious Sacred Heart Hospital, the show follows the professional life of John (“J.D.”)
-Dorian (played by Zach Braff), a young doctor struggling to move his medical career forward as he deals with the hospital’s eccentric staff, unpredictable patients, and absurd situation A great comedy series that is very binge-worthy.
+Dorian (played by Zach Braff), a young doctor struggling to move his medical career forward as he deals with the hospital’s eccentric staff, unpredictable patients, and absurd situation.
+A great comedy series that is very binge-worthy.
+A revival is currently in the works!

 11) Only Murders In The Building